Insality/druid/README.md

 <img src="media/emmy_lua_preview.png" width="700">

-### Advanced Usage

-If you looking for more advanced usage, see the [Advanced Usage](docs_md/advanced-usage.md) section.

 ### Create custom components

-If you want to create your own components, see the [Create Custom Components](docs_md/create-custom-components.md) section.
+If you want to create your own components, refer to the [Create Custom Components](docs_md/create-custom-components.md) section in the documentation.

-The custom components is the most powerful feature of **Druid**.
-You can create your own components with ease and use it in your game.
+Custom components are one of the most powerful features of **Druid**.
+They allow you to create your own components effortlessly and utilize them in your game.

 ## Druid Components